 POLICY: Leave shall be granted to employees of the County for certain periods of service in the uniformed services.
-No agent or employee of the County shall discriminate against any employee of the County or applicant for County employment because of their membership, application for membership, performance of service, application for service or obligation for service in the Uniformed Services.
+No agent or employee of the County shall discriminate against any employee of the County or applicant for County employment because of their membership, application for membership, performance of service, application for service or obligation for services.